 On this day the majority of Icelanders celebrate Christmas with an impressive multi-course, home-cooked Christmas dinner with family members.
 After dinner, people open their presents.

-After opening the presents, some people go to a midnight Mass, where they'll meet their neighbours and friends, others stay at home and perhaps make use of their gifts, i.e. read a book they got given or play cards, with some chocolate nibbles on the side.
+After opening the presents, some people go to a midnight Mass, where they'll meet their neighbors and friends, others stay at home and perhaps make use of their gifts, i.e. read a book they got given or play cards, with some chocolate nibbles on the side.

 Back in the day, people would normally give a candle and some playing cards as Christmas gifts - but in modern times it is almost certain that people will receive at least one book - as Icelanders are obsessed with books, especially during Christmas holidays!